-They can also be used to lose weight.
+Potatoes can also aid in weight loss.
 While Clara and I were in Ireland, getting her settled for her freshman year at college, Gary was playing with the Martian diet – as demonstrated by Matt Damon in the Martian movie and without Vicodin.
 He literally ate just three medium sized potatoes with a bit of butter or ketchup for 2 weeks and lost weight.
 On the other hand, Clara and I were wandering through Dublin in search of Irish stew and potatoes for comfort and some much needed energy.
 Now let’s look at potatoes the the lens of Asian energetics!

 Asian energetics of potatoes